hariprasath-v/Solafune_Finding_Mining_Sites/README.md

      * VerticalFlip
      * SafeRotate
      * CoarseDropout
- * WeightedRandomSampler used in training dataset data loader with the batch size 4
+ * Used WeightedRandomSampler in the training dataset data loader with a batch size of 4.
 ### Model
- * All 12 bands used for training.
+ * Utilized all 12 bands for training.
- * Trained maxvit_tiny_tf_512 model on five-fold training data with above-listed augmentations.
-Ten epochs were used to train the five-fold dataset, and early stopping was implemented to control overfitting by monitoring the validation log loss.
+ * Trained the maxvit_tiny_tf_512 model on the five-fold training data with the listed augmentations.
+Ten epochs were used for training the five-fold dataset, and early stopping was implemented to control overfitting by monitoring the validation log loss.
  * Model parameters
    * Loss: CrossEntropyLoss with weight
    * Optimizer: AdamW
    * Learning rate: 1e-4
    * Weight decay: 1e-2
    * LR scheduler: CosineAnnealingLR
- * Post-training, selected the lowest validation loss fold model and found an optimal threshold for class.
+ * Post-training, select the model with the lowest validation loss fold and found an optimal threshold for classification.
- * The test data was predicted using the five-fold model, and test-time augmentation was applied to ensure confident predictions.
+ * Predicted the test data using the five-fold model, applying test-time augmentation to ensure confident predictions.
- * The test image prediction steps,
+ * Steps for test image prediction:
-   * For each image get the result from the five-fold model and test time augmentation applied 5 times.
-So the final number of predicted probabilities for a single image is 25.
+   * For each image, obtained results from the five-fold model, applying test-time augmentation 5 times.
+Thus, the final number of predicted probabilities for a single image is 25.
-   * Take the mean of 25 predictions and then apply an optimal threshold to find the final result class.
+   * Calculated the mean of the 25 predictions and then applied an optimal threshold to determine the final result class.
- * The model's performance was tracked using WANDB.
+ * Tracked the model's performance using WANDB.